AdobeDocs/advertising.en/help/integrations/analytics/data-variances.md

 ### Troubleshooting Disparities Between Clicks and Instances

-If the [!UICONTROL EF ID Instances]-to-[!UICONTROL Adobe Advertising Clicks] ratio is below 85%, then check the following:
+If the [!UICONTROL EF ID Instances]-to-Clicks ratio is below 85%, then check the following:

 * Are you missing click tracking for the account or at any sublevel, or do you have duplicate click tracking (for example, at both the account and campaign levels)?